gordonmurray/terraform_rds_debezium_msk_kafka/README.md

 * Uses AWS Secrets Manager to store RDS access details
 * Creates a Kafka cluster using AWS MSK
 * Creates an EC2 instance with Debezium to monitor a table in the RDS instance
-* Uses Apicurio schema registry for Apache Avro serialization
+* Installs the Apicurio schema registry for Apache Avro serialization
+* Generates some sample data in the Mariadb database

  ## Deploy the infrastructure